micmejia/bible-dump/AMPC/Luke/Luke 20.md

-Then He began to relate to the people this parable ([^e]this story to figuratively portray what He had to say): A man planted a vineyard and leased it to some vinedressers and went into another country for a long stay.
+Then He began to relate to the people this parable (this story to figuratively portray what He had to say): A man planted a vineyard and leased it to some vinedressers and went into another country for a long stay.